ContainerSolutions/terraform-mesos/README.md

 ## How to set up a Mesos cluster on the Google Cloud using Terraform

 ### Install Terraform

+* This module requires Terraform 0.6.2 or greater
-Follow the instructions on <https://www.terraform.io/intro/getting-started/install.html> to set up Terraform on your machine.
+* Follow the instructions on <https://www.terraform.io/intro/getting-started/install.html> to set up Terraform on your machine.

 ### Get your Google Cloud JSON Key
 - Visit https://console.developers.google.com